cmdaniels/voteroid/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-4. Run `grunt serve` to start the development server.
-It should automatically open the client in your browser when ready.
+4. Run `npm start` to start the development server.

 ## Build & development

-Run `grunt build` for building and `grunt serve` for preview.
+Run `grunt build` for building and `npm start` for preview.

-## Testing

-Running `npm test` will run the unit tests with karma.